mfasman95/discordia/guides/GS_SETUP.md

   // ...
 }
 ```
 At some later points in this guide you will be asked to run `npm start` and test your bot.
-If you installed `nodemon` you can open a terminal window and type `npm run dev` - your project should refresh automatically whenever you change your code and you can ignore any time these guides tell you to run `npm start`.
+If you installed `nodemon` you can open a terminal window and type `npm run dev` right now - your project should refresh automatically whenever you change your code and you can ignore any time these guides tell you to run `npm start`.

 # Next
 Our project is now set up, let's start the bot - proceed to [Getting Started - Start Your Bot](gs_start_your_bot).